Sijo

 II

-We laugh over childhood adventures.
-Our treasure was living,
+We laugh over childhood adventures; our treasure was life, living

 III

-The hard weight of my thoughts dissolves, light shines, life clear as fresh rain;
+The hard weight of my thoughts dissolves, light shines clear after fresh rain;

 This day of despair washed clean, there comes my son walking home.